 http://www.radiohead.com/deadairspace/

+That is, slavery in the form of human trafficking.
 Recent headlines have brought prostitution into the news from Craigslist cracking down on online soliciting to Elliot Spitzer escaping criminal charges for his involvement with a prostitution ring.
 But with an estimated 800,000 juveniles trafficked across international borders annually, and 250,000 child prostitutes in the USA, deaths from sexually transmitted diseases (

 109,000 Worldwide